Be Patient. Order in process.

 This glass type is not as strong as tempered glass, and isn’t considered safety glass.
 This is because heat strengthened glass still produces large shards of glass when broken.

 That said, heat strengthened glass is the industry standard whenever a strong glass is needed, but safety glass isn’t required.
-Because of this, home windows and doors will often have heat strengthened glass as a higher-quality, more durable glass option, especially when compared to annealed or float glass.
+Because of this, home windows and doors with windows will often have heat strengthened glass as a higher-quality, more durable glass option, especially when compared to annealed or float glass.

 5. Insulated Glass